Board of Management

-Blok is co-Chairman of the National Cyber Security Council, Member of the General Council of VNO-NCW, Member of the Supervisory Board of Reggefiber Groep B.V., Chairman of the Supervisory Board of E-Plus and Chairman of the Board of Management of BASE Company.
+Eelco Blok is co-chairman of the National Cyber Security Council, member of the Supervisory Board of Reggefiber Groep B.V., and chairman of the Board of Management of BASE Company.

 Joost Farwerck, Member of the Board of Management and Chief Operations Officer

 Joost Farwerck (born in Hilversum, 1965) was appointed as a Member of the Board of Management on April 10, 2013.
 Since being appointed Managing Director the Netherlands in February 2012 he has been responsible for all KPN’s activities in the Netherlands.
 His main driving forces are change, improvement and teamwork.